Hugh1996/caesars-challenge-pp2/README.md

   - Quiz questions inspiration were taken from [Britannica](https://www.britannica.com/).

 - ### Media

-  - The responsive image was generated using [Am I Responsive](https://ui.dev/amiresponsive).

   - The main background image was taken from [Wallpaper Cave](https://wallpapercave.com/).